lmcj-xyz/PhD_Numerical_Schemes_SDEs/README.md

 ```

 Those changes should allow you to run the code and get an extra approximation, optionally you can also change the first element from the `time_stesp_tuple` from `2**15` to `2**16` to have a finer real solution.

----

-TO DO:

-- [X] Add type hints to all the files used
-- [X] Remove unnecessary old files
-- [ ] Add reference to the paper once we have the preprint.